SHIVAM-1294/SIRUS-MUSIC-BOT/README.md

 ### A bot that can play music on telegram group's voice call

-# Available on telegram as @LoverMusicRobot
+# Available on telegram as @LoverMusicBot

 <p align="center">
   <img src="https://telegra.ph/file/a76e3f40dcc50b7696993.jpg">